rschristopher/ischristtrue.com/src/modern-views/free-will.md

 However, the debate continued afterwards in a reactionary cycle producing various [semi-Pelagian](https://en.wikipedia.org/wiki/Semi-Pelagianism) views.

-From these ongoing free will debates, [synergism](https://crosstheology.wordpress.com/synergism/) became the agreed upon solution by *orthodox* Christians.
+From these ongoing debates over free will, [synergism](https://crosstheology.wordpress.com/synergism/) became the agreed upon solution by *orthodox* Christians.
 This view was reinforced in the